Solar Hybrid Power Systems

 solar power with wind power to create

-Depending on your location, an abundance of sun and wind may be
+Locations with an abundance of sun and wind may be an ideal place

-an ideal place to generate electricity.
-When both are readily available,
+to generate electricity.
+When both are readily available, more power

-more power will be generated and charging times of the batteries will
+will be generated and charging times of the batteries will be shortened.

-be shortened.
-When only one source is available, the system will still
+When only one source is available, the system will still be able to

-be able to generate power from the other available source with reduced
+generate power from the other available source with reduced output.

 per Watt basis.
 With this hybrid system, you can spend more on wind power